Lamden/lamden_link_docs/swapLamdenNative2other.md

 ### STEP 1️⃣
 ![lamden-external-step1](./static/lamden-external-step1.png ':size=800')

-1. You'll be prompted to connect your Lamden Wallet
+In Step 1, you'll be prompted to connect your Lamden Wallet:
 * If this is your first time using Lamden Link, then you'll be asked to *Create Linked Account*
 * If you're a returning user, you'll be asked to *Connect To Lamden Wallet*

-2. Enter the quantity of tokens you'd like to move
+1. Enter the quantity of tokens you'd like to move
-3. Click *Next Step*
+2. Click *Next Step*

 >[!Tip]
 >Some common issues you might encounter:<br/>